denysgerasymuk799/True_news_finder/README.md

   - my_config.py- master keys and configuration of web application and database
   - try_data_structures.py- module for testing all data structures in the project

+- my_docs - documentation for this project, in build dir you can find html pages

-- site_parse- folder with fake checker parsing modules and the truest news sites in Ukraine
+- site_parse - folder with fake checker parsing modules and the truest news sites in Ukraine

 - prepare_data - a directory for creating data for ML algorithm, which finds fake news

-- static-folder for saving the main documents about the project
+- static -folder for saving the main documents about the project